huggingface/blog/bitsandbytes-4bit-integration.md

     't5', 'vilt', 'vit', 'vit_hybrid', 'whisper', 'xglm', 'xlm_roberta'
 ]
 ```
-Note that if your favorite model is not there, you can open an issue or a Pull Request or raise an issue on transformers to add the support of accelerate loading for that architecture.
+Note that if your favorite model is not there, you can open a Pull Request or raise an issue in transformers to add the support of accelerate loading for that architecture.

-#### Can we train the 4bit/8bit models?
+#### Can we train 4bit/8bit models?

 It is not possible to perform pure 4bit training on these models.
 However, you can train these models by leveraging parameter efficient fine tuning methods (PEFT) and train for example adapters on top of them.
-That is what is done in the paper and is officially supported in PEFT library from Hugging Face.
-We also provide a [training notebook](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing) and recommend users to check the [qlora repository](https://github.com/artidoro/qlora) if they are intested in replicating the results from the paper.
+That is what is done in the paper and is officially supported by the PEFT library from Hugging Face.
+We also provide a [training notebook](https://colab.research.google.com/drive/1VoYNfYDKcKRQRor98Zbf2-9VQTtGJ24k?usp=sharing) and recommend users to check the [QLoRA repository](https://github.com/artidoro/qlora) if they are interested in replicating the results from the paper.

 | ![lora-gif](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/133_trl_peft/lora-animated.gif) |
 |:--:|